-You study traditional theatre and contemporary performance practice and theatres of the past in an outstanding department.
+You study contemporary performance practice and theatres of the past in an outstanding department.
 You develop the skills, knowledge and creative vision needed for a career in professional theatre, other creative and media industries or related fields such as education, publishing and beyond.
-Come to Kent if you want to shape the theatre of the future.
+Come to Kent if you want to shape the theatre and world of the future.

 As a Drama and Theatre student at Kent, you will work alongside world-leading academics with a wide range of specialisms in areas such as contemporary performance, European theatre, theatre history and Shakespeare, comedy, and community-based theatre.
-You will also be taught by academics who are theatre professionals with real and current industry experience in theatre design, directing, stage management, stand-up comedy, acting and arts funding.
-You can also learn from our technical team, which includes a production manager and three technicians.
+You will also be taught by academics who are theatre professionals with real and current industry experience in theatre design, acting, directing, stage management, dance, stand-up comedy, and arts funding.
+You will also learn from our professional technical team, which includes a workshop manager and three technicians.